International Student Admissions

 Applicants may request a waiver for the required English language proficiency exam by submitting the Request for Waiver form.
 Request forms that are submitted without the required supporting documentation will be disregarded.

 Depending on the program that you are applying for, Regent requires official test scores.
 These consist of the GRE, GMAT or MAT test scores for Doctoral or Masters level programs to the ACTor SAT test scores for Undergraduate programs.
 Please consult with your admissions counselor to determine which test scores you will need to submit.

 F-1 STUDENT REQUIREMENTS (IF YOU ARE STUDYING ON CAMPUS)

 The following chart outlines the deadlines for application, admission and I-20 Issuance.

 To receive an I-20 issued by Regent University, you must:

 - Submit all required admission materials by the established deadline.
-This includes the Application, the Application Fee, Official Transcripts, and evidence of housing and transportation (if living off-campus).
+This includes the Application, Official Transcripts, and evidence of housing and transportation (if living off-campus).